 Relationships Education in primary schools will cover 'Families and people who care for me', 'Caring friendships', 'Respectful relationships', 'Online relationships', and 'Being safe'.

-The expected outcomes for each of these elements can be found in the appendix.
+The expected outcomes for each of these elements can be found further on in this policy.
 The way the Jigsaw Programme covers these is explained in the mapping document: Jigsaw 3-11 and Statutory Relationships and Health Education.